cyberpasta/loki-scan-manager/README.md

 -	**PowerPlaybook.ps1.sha256:** This is sha256 hash of the script “PowerPlaybook.ps1”.
 It is used to prove the integrity of the script as it was delivered.

 ## Method Of Operation:
--	The scrip will use the privilege of the user who initiated it.
+-	The scrip will use the privilege of the user who initiated it
--	It Imports the list of assets subject for scanning from the file ” tragets.txt” and place them into a table.
+-	It Imports the list of assets subject for scanning from the file ” tragets.txt” and place them into a table
 -	For each machine from the list, perform a series of checks to make sure environment is ready for scan:
-  * Check if server is pingable
+    - Check if server is pingable
-  * Check if ports are open(445,135, DCOM)
+    - Check if ports are open(445,135, DCOM)
-  * Check if C$ is accessible
+    - Check if C$ is accessible
-  * Check if Windows\Temp folder is accessible
+    - Check if Windows\Temp folder is accessible
-  * Check if a process named Loki is already running on the system.
-The default setting is to kill the process and make sure it was properly killed.
+    - Check if a process named Loki is already running on the system.
+The default setting is to kill the process and make sure it was properly killed
-  * Check if an existing copy of Loki folder is already on the system.
+     - Check if an existing copy of Loki folder is already on the system
-  * If a LOKI folder does exist on Windows/temp/loki, then the default action is to delete the folder.
+     - If a LOKI folder does exist on Windows/temp/loki, then the default action is to delete the folder
--	The output of each of the above check is recorded in the same table of assets in preparation for exporting it later-on as a reference.
+- The output of each of the above check is recorded in the same table of assets in preparation for exporting it later-on as a reference
 - Now that we have identified what servers are good to go and which ones are not.
 Proceed with the list of servers that are ready for scanning
--	For each server, copy LOKI folder from the source machine to the windows\temp folder on the remote server.
+- For each server, copy LOKI folder from the source machine to the windows\temp folder on the remote server
 - Wait for User approval.
-To initiate the scan press “Enter”.
+To initiate the scan press “Enter”
--	The script starts executing the scripts in parallel according to the predefined value of maximum concurrent scans.
+- The script starts executing the scripts in parallel according to the predefined value of maximum concurrent scans
--	The scripts moves to the progress review menu, where you will see the list of currently running Scans.
+- The scripts moves to the progress review menu, where you will see the list of currently running Scans
--	Every time a scan finishes, the scrip will automatically push into the que a new machine from the list of scan ready targets.
+- Every time a scan finishes, the scrip will automatically push into the que a new machine from the list of scan ready targets
 - Once all scans are done,
 - Copy the Scan Report from the remote machine to the local scanning machine.
 Place the reports under the folder “Reports”
 - Delete the Remote LOKI Folder
--	Display the Scan Summary Table in a grid View format.
+- Display the Scan Summary Table in a grid View format
--	Export the Scan report into the same folder of the script.
+- Export the Scan report into the same folder of the script
--	Wait for the user to press “Enter” to exit the scrip
+- Wait for the user to press “Enter” to exit the scrip.

 ## Instructions to Run the Script:
 1-	Identify a machine to be used to initiate the scan: